DaveSkender/Stock.Indicators/docs/_indicators/Slope.md

 - It always returns the same number of elements as there are in the historical quotes.
 - It does not return a single incremental indicator value.
 - The first `N-1` periods will have `null` values for `Slope` since there's not enough data to calculate.
+- `Line` values are only provided for the last `N` periods of your quote history

 > :paintbrush: **Repaint warning**: the `Line` will be continuously repainted since it is based on the last quote and lookback period.